Marine Corps Air Station Miramar: Noise

 Numerous noise complaints have been lodged against MCAS Miramar (and its predecessor, NAS Miramar) going back for decades funded partly by real estate developers (Pardee Construction Co).
 MCAS Miramar is located near the center of the City of San Diego.
 It is surrounded on three sides by residential areas including Mira Mesa, Scripps Ranch, University City, Clairemont, and Tierrasanta.
 MCAS Miramar has a web site and phone number that people can call to register complaints about noise.
 To lessen the noise impact to the community, MCAS Miramar has made adjustments to their operations over the years, including the use of hush-houses, limitations on engine run-ups, and modification to flight plans.
 In spite of efforts, noise complaints remain an issue in 2019.

+Tenant Squadrons

+Flying units based at MCAS Miramar:

 Based units

 Flying and notable non-flying units based at MCAS Miramar: